 Comet C/1811 W1 (Pons) is an object whose orbit does not match any defined comet orbit class.
 NASA JPL has not classified Pons as potentially hazardous because its orbit does not bring it close to Earth.

 Pons's orbit is AU from Earth's orbit at its closest point.
-This means that its orbit is very close to Earth's orbit.
+This means that its orbit is relatively close to Earth's orbit.

 Orbital simulations conducted by NASA JPL's CNEOS do not show any close approaches to Earth.